Sergey-Nag/meeting-planning-calendar/README.md

 ![calendar page](/doc-img/1-calendar.png)

 ## Event card
-The displayed data on the event card is event name and images list as participants.
+The displayed data on the event card is event name and images list as participants:

 ![calendar page](/doc-img/2-event-card.png)

-The hovered card view
+The hovered card view:

 ![calendar page](/doc-img/3-event-card-hover.png)

-Over the hovered participan displayed his name
+Over the hovered participan displayed his name:

 ![calendar page](/doc-img/4-event-card-participant-hover.png)

 ## Remove event
-Clicking by the cross button on the event card pops up the alert in witch you must confirm or cancel deleting event
+Clicking by the cross button on the event card pops up the alert in witch you must confirm or cancel deleting event:

 ![calendar page](/doc-img/5-event-card-remove-btnpng.png)

 After confirm, event will delete.
-For close alert or cancel you need to click the appropriate button or click around of alert.
+For close alert or cancel you need to click the appropriate button or click around of alert:

 ![calendar page](/doc-img/6-confirm-alert-deleting-event.png)